ibm-cloud-docs/cloud-logs/agent/api-key.md

 2. Create an API key for the logged-in account.

-    Make sure to log in as the identity with the `Writer` role.{: note}
+    Make sure to log in as the identity with the `Sender` role.{: note}

     ```sh
-    export INGESTION_API_KEY=`ibmcloud iam api-key-create logs-router-ingestion --output json | jq -r '.apikey'`
+    export INGESTION_API_KEY=`ibmcloud iam api-key-create logs-ingestion --output json | jq -r '.apikey'`
     ```
     {: pre}